olivierklaver/Sketchpad/README.md

 - #### context
 	A 2d context for the canvas element.
 This is a normal HTML5 Canvas context object.

-	For the specivication please go to:
+	Canvas 2d Context specification:
 [HTML Canvas 2D Context - Draft](http://www.w3.org/html/wg/drafts/2dcontext/html5_canvas/)

-	A introduciton to the Canvas:
+	An introduction to the Canvas:
 [Diveintohtml5 - canvas](http://diveintohtml5.info/canvas.html)

-	A handy cheat cheat - For when you are up and running with the basics.
+	An handy cheat cheat - For when you are up and running with the basics.
 [HTML5 Canvas Cheat Sheet](http://blog.nihilogic.dk/2009/02/html5-canvas-cheat-sheet.html)

 	Example: